 Last time for RETRO HOT PICKS, it was the week of March 8, 1969.
 Click here to check it out.

-(Keep in mind that comics came out on multiple days back then — as has become the case now.
-So these are technically the comics that went on sale between Dec.
-27 and Jan.
-2.)
+(Keep in mind that comics came out on multiple days, so these are technically the comics that went on sale between March 12 and March 18.)

 Dan Greenfield, editor, 13th Dimension

 Batman #324, DC.
 One of the highlights of Len Wein’s wonderful run on Batman.
 The Darknight Detective’s relationship with Catwoman, which the writer first teased nearly two years before, came to a head in this two-parter (begun the issue before) featuring Cat-Man’s return to Gotham.
 Two issues later, Selina would leave Bruce, ending the first genuine romance between the two on DC’s mainstream Earth.
 Art by Irv Novick and Bob Smith behind a dramatic Jim Aparo cover.
 Prime storytelling.

 The Flash #286, DC.
 Who is the Rainbow Raider?
 He’s the guy who inspired this wonderful Don Heck/Dick Giordano cover — one of the most memorable Flash covers of the era.

 World’s Finest #263, DC.
 The final fate of Bob Haney’s Super Sons, as Denny O’Neil and Rich Buckler detail how they could exist, then promptly kill them off.
 Fun while it lasted!

 1994 Magazine #12, Warren.
 The opposite of a “Hot Pick”: “The Slimy, Crawly Slithering Gropies Do Terrible Things to Pretty Little Girls!”
 What the fuck, guys?